 2. The next step will be to fund your KuCoin Futures account.
 Go to the Assets Overview homepage after logging in to your KuCoin account.
-In the middle left of the page under the Futures Account square, choose Transfer.
+In the middle left of the page, under the Futures Account square, choose Transfer.
 Fund your futures account using any of your other accounts.

-3. On the top bar of the KuCoin homepage, select the derivatives drop down and select Futures Pro.
+3. On the top bar of the KuCoin homepage, select the derivatives drop-down and select Futures Pro.

 5. On the right side of the trading window, enter the number of coins you’d like to short underneath Amount.
 Underneath Price, enter the price you’d like to buy the cryptocurrency.

-Always do stop loss & take profit
+Always do stop loss & take profit.

 How do you close a position on KuCoin futures?